huntt1/huntt1.github.io/Project3_Final_project/project3.md

 Then you're like wait what else can i do with this data.

 I then changed up from using the grid I had created to show crime, and used a Baltimore Neighborhood shapefile set to show Baltimore violent crimes.
 This changes the Moran's I considerably, from high clustering to no clustering.
+The original grid had a Moran's I of 0.637 while the neighborhood Moran's I was a much closer to 0 at 0.132.

 This is a prime example of the Modified areal unit problem.
 The shape and size of the statistical areas that we compare directly affects what our outcome is.